saipanman95/SessionCountDownTimer/README.md

 # SessionCountDownTimer
-Javascript library used for counting down session and displaying a warning
+Javascript library used for counting down session and displaying a warning.

+Requires:
+* jQuery and Bootstrap